azaghal/factorio-beyond-vanilla-qol/README.md

     > Easily highlight specific resources on the map view, alongside showing their sizes.
 Helps with bad contrasts between maps and resources.

+-   Monitor raw resource patch consumption and depletion ([YARM - Resource Monitor](https://mods.factorio.com/mod/YARM))

+    > Keep track of all the resource patches - their remaining sizes, production rates, and estimated time of depletion.
+Gives good information on when new resource patches should be tapped into, or when a certain outpost has become obsolete and ready to be deconstructed.

 ### Building